NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 # Guardrails Evaluation

-For an up-to-date overview about the evaluation tools and experiments for the different types of rails supported by NeMo Guardrails, consult [this page](./../../docs/evaluation/README.md).
+For an up-to-date overview about the evaluation tools and experiments for the different types of rails supported by NeMo Guardrails, check out [this page](./../../docs/evaluation/README.md).